Romy Gonzalez Player Props: White Sox vs. Marlins

 Romy Gonzalez At The Plate

-- Gonzalez has three doubles, two triples, three home runs and two walks while hitting .198.
+- Gonzalez is hitting .198 with three doubles, two triples, three home runs and two walks.

 - In 25.0% of his games this season, Gonzalez has driven in at least one run.
-In four of those games (12.5%) he recorded two or more RBI.
+In four of those games (12.5%) he recorded more than one RBI.

-- In eight of 32 games this year, he has scored, including multiple runs once.
+- He has scored at least once eight times this season (25.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.